Fair Employment Week

 Every fall, the Canadian Association of University Teachers (CAUT) and its member associations including the UBC Faculty Association, organize and host a week-long celebration of contract academic staff.
 The events and activities during this week are designed to highlight issues affecting contract faculty on campus and, in particular, how contract academic faculty working conditions are far more precarious than they should be.
 FEW Booth 2019 Volunteers

-In previous years, the Faculty Association has sponsored a lunch for Contract Faculty during Fair Employment Week and we continued the tradition in 2019 by holding a luncheon for Contract Faculty at the Vancouver campus and an afternoon reception at the Okanagan campus.
-As well as Committee members, FA Executive and Staff also attended both events to talk about about the issues.
+In previous years, the Faculty Association has sponsored a lunch for Contract Faculty during Fair Employment Week and we continued the tradition in 2025 by holding a luncheon for Contract Faculty at the Vancouver and Okanagan campuses.
+Committee members, FA Executive and Staff also attended both events to talk about Contract Faculty issues.

 Although Fair Employment Week events are important, equally so is the opportunity to remind our university decision-makers of the critical role contract faculty academics play in the life of the University.
-We once again distributed postcards addressed to UBC’s president, highlighting just how important contract faculty are to the institution.
-These postcards were signed by both faculty and students and delivered throughout the week (and we have more postcards which can be sent throughout the year – because Every Week is Fair Employment Week!)
-The Association also sent letters to Professors Santa Ono, UBC’s President, and Andrew Szeri, Provost and Vice-President Academic, reminding them of some of the difficulties faced by contingent academics.
+We once again sent a letter to UBC’s President, and Deputy Vice-Chancellor & Principal (UBCO), reminding them of some of the difficulties faced by contingent academics as well as highlighting just how important contract faculty are to the institution.

 FEW 2019 Postcards